 - Be patient.
 A bus is considered on time up to 5 minutes after the posted time.

-- Have your ticket or fare ready before the bus arrives.
+- Have your pass, ride card or fare ready before the bus arrives.

-- Always remain behind the white Standee Line.
+- Always remain behind the yellow Standee Line.

 - Bus operators are good resources and are willing to help.
 If you are confused or need assistance, please ask.
 However, please do not engage the operator in personal conversation that will take his/her concentration off safely operating the bus.